 Size does matter, and although many of us use breakfast cups and large mugs for tea, according to the experts, too large a vessel may diminish our experience of good quality tea.
 For centuries, the Japanese and Chinese cultures have perfected tea drinking, and both cultures use various styles and sizes of teapots and teacups.
 In common, though, is the use of tiny teacups- often petite.
 The thought is that you can experience and taste tea better in small amounts.

-And now to the saucer, over the decades teacups have been broken more quickly than saucers so markets, antique shops and garage sales always have saucers available.
-A British designer Richard Brendon noticed there were thousands of saucers without cups so he decided to reunite them with new cups, and make them useful again.
-The range is called Brendon’s Reflect line of tea cups.
+And now to the saucer, over the decades’ teacups have been broken more quickly than saucers so markets, antique shops and garage sales always have saucers available.
+A British designer Richard Brendon noticed there were thousands of saucers without cups so he decided to reunite them with new cups and make them useful again.
+The range is called Brendon’s Reflect line of teacups.

 The saucers are all antiques but the cups in the collection are all new.
-The premise being that if he designed a simple cup, and gave it a reflective patina, the cup would seamlessly mirror the gorgeous handiwork of the saucers, and look aesthetically unified.
+The premise is that if he designed a simple cup, and gave it a reflective patina, the cup would seamlessly mirror the gorgeous handiwork of the saucers, and look aesthetically unified.
 The results are stunning and really special.

 The teacups in this innovative range made for the saucers are a “bute shape” designed after the classic Georgian period from 1800 to 1850 and manufactured at Stoke-on-Trent, the historic area of the pottery industry of the UK.
 During the height of the ceramic industry, 1800-1830 the UK was prosperous and fine bone china sets were designed by the best artists of the day.
 Also because money was not an issue there was a demand to make teacups and saucers, teapots and tea sets as lavish and beautiful as possible.